This flavorful turkey gravy is easy to make with pan drippings and stock. It’s thickened with flour or cornstarch and takes just minutes to make!

 Turkey Gravy

-Nothing is better than homemade gravy made right in the pan from drippings.
+Nothing is better than homemade Turkey Gravy made right in the pan from drippings.
 You can adapt this recipe and use it with any kind of meat drippings that you have.

-I used to be intimidated to make gravy, but it’s really just a combination of drippings and broth that’s thickened with a roux (flour + butter) or a slurry (cold water + cornstarch).
+If you’re intimidated by gravy making, don’t be!
+It’s just a combination of drippings and broth that’s thickened with a roux (flour + butter) or a slurry (cold water + cornstarch).

 *To make gravy without drippings, check out my recipes for Brown Gravy, Chicken Gravy, and Mushroom Gravy!